-But the country's biggest asset is its people; a rainbow nation with a rich and diverse culture.
-South Africa is often called the cradle of civilisation, for this is where archaeologists have discovered 2,5 million-year-old fossils of the earliest ancestors, as well as 100 000-year-old remains of modern man.
+South Africa's biggest asset is its people; a rainbow nation with rich and diverse cultures.
+South Africa is often called the cradle of humankind, for this is where archaeologists discovered 2,5-million-year-old fossils of our earliest ancestors, as well as 100 000-year-old remains of modern man.